achristen/Meteobike/QGIS-Analysis/readme.md

 ### Calculate statistics from points within polygon

-In a next step you would like to select all measurements inside the selected polygon and calculate statistics based on only those points taht fall within the area.
+In a next step you would like to select all measurements inside the selected polygon and calculate statistics based on only those points that fall within the area.
 This is a more complex task, so you need the "Toolbox" for this.
 Select menu `Processing` > `Toolbox`.
 The toolbox appears on the right hand side of the map:

 In the toolbox choose select `Vector general` > `Join attributes by location (summary)`: